datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 ##### 1. Load data from study_data.csv

-When running the read.csv() function from the slides, you're reading in the study_data.csv file and creating a data frame named study-data.
+When running the read.csv() function from the slides, you're reading in the study_data.csv file and creating a data frame named study_data.

-Print out study-data.
+Print out study_data.

 ##### 2. Functions